-Every website has different needs and thus requires different features which are important for its success.
-For example, an online retail store which sells clothes has to have an inventory control feature for ensuring the items for sale are in stock and available.
+Every website has different needs and thus requires different features.
+For example, an online retail store which sells clothes has to have an inventory control feature which will ensure that the items for sale are in stock.

-However, this same feature will be useless for a law firm which is not selling any physical products online but is only promoting its services.
+However, this same feature will be useless for a law firm which is not selling any physical products online.
 Regardless of specific features and needs, a common feature critical to the success of all websites is responsive design and mobile friendliness.

 The field of web development and design is now unable to keep up with new devices and resolutions.
 Creating a different version for each new device or resolution is not only impractical, but also impossible.

-However, if a website is not optimized for certain devices it risks losing out on visitors from those devices.
-These devices include smartphones, tablets, PCs and even TVs, people generally use them interchangeably to move through the buying process for different services/products.
+However, if a website is not optimized for certain devices, it risks losing out on visitors from those devices.
+These devices include smartphones, tablets, PCs, and TVs.

-With the increase in smartphone usage in the country, businesses should adopt to a responsive web design.
-Before discussing how you can ensure your web design is responsive, let’s understand what a responsive web design actually is.
+With the increase in smartphone usage worldwide, responsive web design is a must.
+Before expanding on web design responsiveness, let’s see what responsive web design really is.

 What is Responsive Web Design?